ochadenas/cpudefense/README.md

 # Chip Defense

-*Chip defense* is a casual game for Android devices of the "tower defense" genre.
+*Chip defense* is a casual game for Android devices of the "tower defence" genre.
 It centres around a design of electric circuits and logical chips, evoking the good ol' days of 8 bit micro-processors.

 The attackers in this game are represented as bits and bytes.
 To defend the cpu against them, the player builds chips in designated slots.